cloris/TestTrainingContent/FY17Q4/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 14. There are important references included in the **Home.html** head element.
 One for our Office.js library**<script src="https://appsforoffice.microsoft.com/lib/1/hosted/office.js" type="text/javascript"></script>**, which enables the developer to interact with Word.
 There is also a reference to include  Office UI Fabric components, which are the styles you can use to make your add-in look great.
 Finally, there is also a reference to **Home.js** script on this page, which implements the logic of the add-in.

-15. Lets examine the JavaScript code in **home.js**.
+15. Let's examine the JavaScript code in **home.js**.
 Double-click **home.js** to open it in a code editor window.
 16. Walk through the code in **Home.js**.
 It includes a simple example to highlight the largest word in the user selection.
 Note at the end of the file there is an **errorHandler** function we will reuse in the lab to handle errors, as well as a **showNotification** function to display messages from the lab.

-17. Lets clean up **Home.js** for our lab.
+17. Let's clean up **Home.js** for our lab.
 Replace the content of the entire file with the following snippet.
 Your Home.js should look like this:

 	````javascript
 	/// <reference path="/Scripts/FabricUI/MessageBanner.js" />